-ACE inhibitors and aliskiren (Tekturna) are contraindicated in second and third trimesters of pregnancy; they are in Pregnancy Category C for the first trimester and class D in the second and third trimesters.106,107,108 ACE inhibitors and aliskiren (Tekturna) can cause severe fetal injury or fetal death during the second and third trimesters.
+ACE inhibitors and aliskiren (Tekturna) are contraindicated in second and third trimesters of pregnancy; they are in Pregnancy Category C for the first trimester and class D for the second and third trimesters.
+ACE inhibitors and aliskiren can cause severe fetal injury or fetal death when used in pregnancy.